 Haven’t Played (enough of) It

 The Banner Saga – The Banner Saga is good.
 Really good in fact.
-The art style, the lore and the beautiful score are absolutely top notch and there’s a pretty solid little tactical RPG battle system in there to boot.
+The art style, the lore and the beautiful score are absolutely top notch and there’s a solid little tactical RPG battle system in there to boot.
 Had I played just a few more hours I may have felt comfortable putting it in the top list.
-As it is, I look forward to getting back to it and would have no trouble at all recommending it if you’re at all intrigued.
+As it is, I look forward to getting back to it and would have no trouble recommending it if you’re at all intrigued.

 Child of Light